jacodetunde/Mapping_Earthquakes/README.md

 # Mapping_Earthquakes
+## Objective
+This project aims to make the analysis of tectonic plates and major earthquakes easier for the user of the apps.
+It will provide a quick review of where tectonic plates lie in the world and where the major earthquakes occurred.

+## Method Used
+Data Visualization
+## Technologies
+HML
+JavaScript
+D3
-## Overview
+## Project Description
 This analysis aims to showcase the earthquake data concerning the tectonic plates’ location on the earth.
 All the earthquakes with a magnitude above 4.5 and the significant earthquakes for the past seven days are displayed.
 The analysis also makes it easier for the users to toggle layer control to choose the information they would like to see.
-The study also adds pop up that displays the location and magnitude of the earthquake to each circle that indicate the earthquakes
+The study also adds pop up that displays the location and magnitude of the earthquake to each circle that indicate the earthquakes.

+## Needs of this Project
+- frontend developers
+- writeup/reporting

 ## Results
 ### Tectonic Plates